 What is a social media crisis?

-To be able to set benchmarks, you need to monitor and your social media channels.
+To set benchmarks, you need to monitor your social media channels.
 Once you know what to expect, you can easily spot the spikes in engagement or negative mentions.

 Social media crisis management plan